getoptimise/one-click-hugo-cms/site/content/products/_index.md

     monthly subscription plans to receive great coffee at your doorstep each month.
 Contact us about more details and payment info.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Early Stage before product is being build
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans
-        - One or two varieties of beans
-        - One or two varieties of beans
+        - Market Validation
+        - Customer Development
+        - Identified Customer Pain Point
-      plan: Small
+      plan: Hypothesis
-      price: '50'
+      price: '499'
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: 'Product version 1.0 is roll out to scratch customer itch '
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - Validated Market
+        - Early Access
+        - Open Beta
-      plan: Big
+      plan: Product Development
-      price: '80'
+      price: '800'
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: 'Business model established '
       items:
-        - Whatever you need
+        - If we like what you do
-        - Green or roasted beans
-        - Unlimited varieties
+        - hire us to be the first 20 employees.
       plan: Custom
-      price: '?'
+      price: '55,000 per year'
 ---